umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 Finally, the `remoteTree` optional parameter adds support for plugins to implement Deploy's "partial restore" feature.
 This gives the editor the option to select an item to restore, from a tree picker displaying details from a remote environment.
 The parameter is of type `DeployRegisteredEntityTypeDetail.RemoteTreeDetail` that defines three pieces of information:

-- A function responsible for returing a level of a tree.
+- A function responsible for returning a level of a tree.
 - The name of the entity (or entities) that can be restored from the remote tree.
 - The remote tree alias.